davidmarkclements/streamly/Readme.md

 ### `streamly.src(Generator)`

-Decorates a `GeneratorFunction`, or the iterable which the generator returns, with `Readable` stream capabilities.
+Decorates a `GeneratorFunction`, or the iterable object which a generator returns, with `Readable` stream capabilities.

 ### `streamly.thru(Function)`